Title

 - P122: Zinc Phosphide (>10%)

-- Room and Building: Choose the building where the waste is located from the drop-down menu, and list the room number.
+- Room and Building: Choose the building where the waste is located from the drop-down menu and list the room number.

 - Contents: Identify waste as liquid, solid, or gas.
-Indicate if liquid waste is aqueous solution, organic solvent, or other.
+Indicate if liquid waste is an aqueous solution, organic solvent, or other.

-- Container type: Identify the container type from drop-down menu; choose “other” if your container type is not otherwise listed.
+- Container type: Identify the container type from the drop-down menu; choose “other” if your container type is not otherwise listed.

 - Number of containers: Give the number of containers of equal type, size, and contents that you want to have picked up.